-The biblical calendar was maintained utilizing the performances of the Levitical priesthood from the time of Moses until the destruction of the Second Temple in 70 CE.
-However, the Babylonian captivity caused a temporary disruption.
-In an earlier chapter abundant evidence was presented from the New Testament, Tacitus, and Trogus to show that during the first century before the war broke out in 66, the Levitical priesthood controlled the Temple.
+In an earlier chapter abundant evidence was presented from the New Testament, Tacitus, and Trogus to show that during the first century before the war broke out in 66, the Aaronic priesthood controlled the Temple.

-In Deut 33:10 we note the important role allotted to some of those in the tribe of Levi, "They shall teach Jacob Your judgments and Israel Your law.
+In Deut 33:10 we note the important role allotted to the priests in the tribe of Levi, "They shall teach Jacob Your judgments and Israel Your law.
 They shall put incense before You and a whole burnt sacrifice on Your altar."
-After the destruction of the Temple, as far as history provides evidence, the priesthood ceased to function and its ability to provide guidance for the application of the biblical calendar ceased.
-Thus Deut 33:10 was no longer practiced some time after the destruction of the Temple in 70.
-History from the Tosefta c.
-250 records multiple opinions on how to determine the first month, and it does not provide an authoritative decision on which opinion is to be followed.
-This is in stark contrast to the implications of the use of the Babylonian month names after 499 BCE and how neatly this correlates with Gen 1:14.
-The great discontinuity in Jewish leadership away from the Aaronic priesthood and toward the rabbinic sages implies a loss in the knowledge of the calendar from the priesthood along with later confusion noticed by Origen long after 70.
-With these changes, it is appropriate to refer to the calendar used by the Jews after 70 as the Jewish calendar rather than the biblical calendar.
+After the destruction of the Temple, as far as history provides evidence, the priesthood ceased to function and its ability to provide guidance to the application of the biblical calendar ceased.
+Thus Deut 33:10 was no longer applied after the destruction of the Temple in 70.
+History records changes in the calendar used by the Jews long after 70.
+With these changes, it seems natural to refer to the calendar used by the Jews as the Jewish calendar rather than the biblical calendar.